In the beginner course, we introduced the concept of the call stack, which is generated by the function calls in our program.

 If the concept of constructors and destructors are unfamiliar, I’d recommend reviewing this lesson:

-This automated form of memory management is very useful, but it does have some limitations.
+This form of memory management where objects are deleted automatically is often useful, but it does restrict our options

-For an example of the second limitation, consider a scenario where we want our SelectCharacter
+For example, consider a scenario where we want our SelectCharacter

 function to return a pointer to the character: